pathfinder-for-autonomous-navigation/Documentation/source/mission/running_a_hootl_hootl.rst

 __ https://wiki.archlinux.org/index.php/systemd#Basic_systemctl_usage

-For those running on Mac, EsticSearch can be started with
+For those running on Mac, ElasticSearch can be started with

 .. code-block:: bash